-One of the most famous (and romantic) landmarks in the world, the Eiffel Tower, has provided festive lighting for many years and has had incandescent lamps, neon lights, sodium lamps, high pressure lamps and now it’s lit with LEDs.
+One of the most famous (and romantic) landmarks in the world, the Eiffel Tower, has provided festive lighting for many years and has had incandescent lamps, neon lights, sodium lamps, high-pressure lamps and now it’s lit with LED light bulbs.

-The Eiffel Tower has had a long history in lighting and we’ve picked our favourite:
+The Eiffel Tower has had a long history of lighting and we’ve picked our favourite:

 In 1889 – 10,000 gas lamps accented the steeple and platforms.
 Two projectors on the Tower top lit up the other Parisian monuments below.
 At the time the lights were considered the most powerful in the world.